-Lessons for CIOs from the MIT CIO Symposium
+Lessons for CIOs: Alpha Software executives meet with CIOs at the MIT CIO Symposium Innovation Showcase.

 Recently, hundreds of CIOs gathered at MIT for the annual MIT CIO Symposium in Boston.
 Organizers selected Alpha Software to appear as one of 10 invite-only vendors in the Innovation Showcase at the event.
 There are many lessons for CIOs who were unable to attend this year's event.